akshayymahajan/netlify-functions-mongodb-graphql/README.md

 ### Run Dev Server

 Open a terminal and run ```netlify dev``` to start the dev server.
-It will start Netlify Dev Sever on http://localhost:8888.
+Netlify Dev will automatically fetch and inject the environment variables from your Netlify Site Settings and start a local dev sever on http://localhost:8888.
 To access GraphQL Playground, visit http://localhost:8888/.netlify/functions/mongodb-graphql in a browser window.